 12. Become a Virtual Assistant

-If you’ve got a thing for admin work and like organising and managing emails, being virtual assistant could be the side hustle for you.
-You’d basically be a personal assistant that helps business or individuals manage several tasks online.
+If you’ve got a thing for admin work and like organizing and managing emails, being a virtual assistant could be the side hustle for you.
+You’d basically be a personal assistant that helps businesses or individuals manage several tasks online.

-Some VAs make a decent $50 per hour, and starting out you could make a pretty good $20 without a degree.
+Some VAs make a decent $50 per hour, and starting out it is a pretty good job that pays $20 an hour without a degree.

 13. Freelance Work